 - Formatted links - Formatting your links makes your content more accessible than a long URL pasted into the body of your content.
 Most screen reader devices (used by the visually impaired) cannot read a long URL.
 To format links: Select the text you want to link, click on the hyperlink ("chain" link) icon and paste your link into the URL box.

 - Descriptive link text - Avoid using “click here” or the word “link.”
 Instead, only link relevant text or keywords that describe what people will be viewing if they click the link.

 Learn More About Accessibility

 By creating accessible web content, you are making a positive impact on our organizational websites.
-For questions on accessibility, feel free to reach out to the Web Center.
-Open a ticket by filling out our contact form, or email firstname.lastname@example.org.
+For questions on accessibility, feel free to reach out to the Web Center by opening a support ticket.
 We are happy to help.

 Readability is how easy something is to read.
 In general, simpler, shorter and better-structured content is best.
 Remember these tips: